 You are your child’s very first teacher.

 You have such an incredible impact on later learning.

 The best thing you can do for your child is to read to them.
 If you’re interested in reading what I did with my son and how I taught him 100 words by the time he was 1 year old, click here.

 Something you can do right now is teach your child their name.
 This is such a good way to indtroduce letters.

 I taught Kindergarten for several years and during that time I realized how pivotal it was for kids to know their name.
 Think about it.
 Your child has maybe 5-12 letters in their first and last name.
 Imagine if they walked into Kindergarten just knowing those letters!
 My son has 12 letters in his first and last name combined.
 That’s a big chunk of the alphabet!

 By starting with your child’s name you are preparing them to learn the alphabet.

 If you don’t know where to start, I have rounded up some ways to start practicing.
 Click on either the picture of the title to visit the site. *If your child already knows his or her name you can use these same activities to starting learning sight words.
 (Sight words make up 80% of the words we read daily.
 Here are some downloadable lists.
 Fry and Dolch word list are both reputable places to start)

 This post may contain affiliate links.
 If you purchase something through a link I may receive a small commission.
-While clicking on a link will cost you nothing, it will help this blog stay up and running and ad free!
 See my disclosure here.
-Thank you for your support!

-You don’t need to have pictures with names on them, just use an index cards with your child’s name on it.
-You could make it more fun by adding in family members names and if you want to get really fancy you could add pictures!
+You don’t need to have pictures with names on them, just use an index card with your child’s name on it.
+You could make it more fun by adding in family members’ names and if you want to get really fancy you could add pictures!